LorenzoBinosi/CTF/2019/FacebookCTF/pwn/asciishop/README.md

             uploadAscii(str(32 * i + j).rjust(7, '0'), image)
 ```

-Then, i created one image to write and one image to read.
-The image to write was the one with cols, rows and offset equal to 0x80000000.
+Then, I created one image to write and one image to read.
+The image to write was the one with columns, rows and offset equal to 0x80000000.
 The image to read was a standard image.

 ```python
 uploadAscii('WRITE00', image, 0x80000000, 0x80000000, 0x80000000)
 uploadAscii('READ000', image)
 ```

-In order to leak the libc base address i just changed the offset of the image used to read with a value that is the difference between `fs[-8]` and the address of the image used to read.
+In order to leak the libc base address, I just changed the offset of the image used to read with a value that is the difference between `fs[-8]` and the address of that image.
+In this way, the print grid function will print the value of `fs[-8]` in the firsts 8 bytes.

 ```python
 moveToAsciiShop()